 Jarjums and Pikninis

-In Indigenous Australian culture, children, widely known as "jarjums" in Bundjalung language and "pikninis" in the Torres Strait Islands, hold a special place within their families and communities.
+In Indigenous Australian culture, children, widely known as "jarjums" in the Yugambeh language of the Bundjalung people, and "pikninis" in the Torres Strait Islands, hold a special place within their families and communities.
 These terms embody love, respect, and the importance of nurturing the next generation.
 Jarjums and pikninis are seen as gifts from ancestors, and the entire community has a responsibility to guide and support them.

 From birth, jarjums and pikninis are surrounded by love and care, with special ceremonies and rituals performed to welcome them into the world.
 As they grow, they learn the ways of their people, including respecting Elders, caring for the land, and maintaining their cultural identity.